ben/ben.github.com/_drafts/highfive.md

 A couple of weeks ago, my company began an experiment with HR and robots.

-## ChatOps
+## Robots

-Let me take a step back.
-There's some background that will help you understand the point I'm about to make.
+First, some background.

-[Gridium](gridium) is a distributed company.
+I work for [Gridium](gridium), and we're a distributed company.
-There is no central office, and even our founders live in two different cities.
+There is no central office, and even our founders live in different cities.
 We do gather everybody together four times a year, but apart from that there isn't much face-to-face.
 So we spend most of our time in [Slack](slack), and we are students in the art of [ChatOps](chatops).

-Mostly what that means is that we have a [Hubot](https://hubot.github.com/) (named Gort) whose most important task is to paste links to pug images into our chat room.
+Mostly what that means is that we have a [Hubot](https://hubot.github.com/) (named Gort) whose most commonly-used function is to paste links to pug images into our chat rooms.
-But we've also connected it to [Trello](trello), so we get notifications when something interesting happens:
+But we've also taught him to connect with [Trello](trello), so he tells us when something interesting happens:

 ![](/images/chatops/!trello.png)